openstack/neutron/doc/source/devref/rpc_callbacks.rst

 upgrade) after configured TTL.

-As a fast path to update this cache on all neutron-servers when upgraded agents come up (or old agents revive after a long timeout or even a downgrade), we could introduce a fanout queue consumed by servers, to additionally notify from one agent to all neutron-servers about the "versions of interest" in the agent just comming up.
+As a fast path to update this cache on all neutron-servers when upgraded agents come up (or old agents revive after a long timeout or even a downgrade) the server registering the new status update will notify the other servers about the new consumer resource versions via cast.

 All notifications for all calculated version sets must be sent, as non-upgraded agents would otherwise not receive them.